Thiess of Kaltenbrun: Thiess' account

 This done, Thiess related that the wolves travelled to a place that was located "beyond the sea".
 This spot was a swamp near Lemburg, about half a mile away from the estate of the court's chairman.
 Here they entered into Hell, where they battled both the Devil and the malevolent witches who were loyal to him, beating them with long iron rods and chasing them like dogs.
-Thiess furthermore told the judges that the werewolves "cannot tolerate the devil", and that they were the "hounds of God".
+Thiess furthermore told the judges that the werewolves "cannot tolerate the devil", and that they were "God's hounds".

 The judges of Jürgensburg were confused, asking Thiess why the werewolves traveled to Hell if they hated the Devil.
 He responded by telling them that he and his brethren had to go on their journey in order to bring back the livestock, grains and fruits of the Earth which had been stolen by the witches.
 If they failed in their task, Thiess opined, then that year's harvest would be bad.
 He told them of how the previous year he had traveled to Hell as a werewolf, and that he had managed to carry as much barley, oats and rye as he could away back to Earth in order to ensure a bountiful harvest.
 Here, the judges noted an inconsistency in Thiess' claims; he had earlier asserted that he had abandoned his life as a werewolf ten years previously, but here he was admitting to having traveled to Hell as a wolf just that previous year.
 Under scrutiny, Thiess admitted that he had lied in his former claim.

 The Jürgensburg judges then asked Thiess where the souls of the werewolves went when they died, and he responded that they would go to Heaven, whilst the souls of the witches would go to Hell.
 The judges then questioned this, asking how it was possible for the werewolves' souls to go to Heaven if they were the servants of the Devil.
 Once more, Thiess reiterated that the werewolves were not servants of the Devil, but of God, and that they undertook their nocturnal journeys to Hell for the good of mankind.